 I’ve been complaining about shore erosion for years and, after weighing different options that could save our lakefront lawn from shore erosion, we finally took action and had a stone shore erosion structure built.
 Frustratingly, like with every other project we tackled this summer (why?), it did not go swimmingly.
-Neighbor drama got the Ministry of Natural Resources (MNR) involved and after a series of personal struggles this was definitely my breaking point and I really went to the mattresses over the placement of our stone shore erosion structure.
-This simple project became a huge gong show and the process dragged on for months, but the shore is looking great now, everything is settled, and it’s motivating to see progress being made.
+Neighbor drama got the Ministry of Natural Resources (MNR) involved and after a series of personal struggles this was definitely my breaking point and I really went to the mattresses over the placement of our stone shore erosion structure, lol.
+Over a bunch of big rocks, basically.
+This simple project became a huge gong show and the process dragged on for months, but I was (mostly) victorious and the shore is looking great now and everything is settled.
 For anyone who doesn’t live on the lake, and doesn’t give a tiny goose gizzard about stopping shore erosion, I think you still might find my shenanigans – and the impressive way 45 tonnes of massive rocks were moved around our property – entertaining.
 At the very least, if you have ever gazed wistfully at my sunset lake photos on Instagram, you might be pleased to know that this lake view comes at a price.
+These rocks cost $6,000.

 I didn’t think to take many photos of the shore back then, but when we moved to the lakehouse the grass was tidily secured with old telephone poles and rocks, the docks were intact and fairly solid, and the yard looked wonderful: